Jump directly to the content

 How I tested heated throws

-To gain a good general impression of each heated throw I tested it over the course of a couple of weeks.
-I tried out the different temperature and time settings and took into account how the throw felt, how warm and snuggly it was and how it looked.
+I tried out the different temperature and time settings and considered how the throw felt, how warm and snuggly it was and how it looked.

 Additionally, some throws have more even heat distribution than others across more of the blanket; while with some, the warmth is concentrated in the centre.